nosial/Socialbox-Standard/README.md

 Here, socialbox is the key, and the value is the URL of the Socialbox instance.
 The client resolves the main domain to retrieve the TXT record, which then provides the URL of the Socialbox server.The client uses this URL to establish a connection to the Socialbox server.
 This process allows the client to dynamically discover the server URL.

+The domain name is usually resolved from a given peer address.

 ## Peer Address